Welcome!

 A bedrock principle of lawyer ethics is that lawyers owe their clients loyalty, free of conflicts of interest – unless those conflicts are explicitly waived by a client in writing.
 Clients are entitled to zealous representation without the lawyer being conflicted by other representations.
 When a conflict arises, the lawyer is required to decline the representation causing the conflict or withdraw from an ongoing matter – unless the conflict is explicitly waived by the client.
 But waivers are not always easily accomplished.
 They must be carefully drafted – particularly when it purports to be of an anticipated conflict.
 This program will provide you with a real-world guide to the rules governing conflict waivers, types of waivers, and how to draft them to avoid future dispute and ethical sanction.

+Join presenters Chad E. Bernards and Cody J. Witko, both with Jones, Williams, Fuhrman, Gourley, PA, as they provide insight into the practice area of construction law.
+Topics of discussion will include but not be limited to contractual agreements, material suppliers’ rights, insurance coverage, collections and payment disputes, contract disputes, and current industry news and trends.
 LIVE EVENT: How Ethics Rules Apply to Lawyers Outside of Law Practice (Live Audio Streaming) How Ethics Rules Apply to Lawyers Outside of Law Practice Sponsored by the Idaho Law Foundation, Inc. in partnership with Freestone and WebCredenza, Inc.

 October 15, 2025 11:00 a.m. - 12:00 p.m.
 (MT) *Live Audio Stream Only 1.0 Ethics credit Registration Fee: $55.00